algorand/go-algorand/docs/participation_key_lifecycle.md

 Once installed keys are stored in the **Participation Registry**.
 This is a service that wraps a SQLite file for storage.
-Once installed, keys are assigned an ID.
-There are additional Admin API endpoints available to manage the
+Once installed, keys are assigned an ID, which is referred to as **<participation-ID>** below.
+The ID is a hash built from parts of the participation key metadata.
+There are additional Admin API endpoints available to manage the registry:
-registry:

 ```
 DELETE /v2/participation/<participation-id>